nushell/nupm/DESIGN.md

 * Add `~/.nupm/overlays` to NU_LIB_DIRS
 * Make the `nupm` command available somehow (e.g., `use` inside `config.nu`)

-WIP: I have another idea in mind, need to think about it
+WIP: I have another idea in mind, need to think about it.
+The disadvantage of this is that the default install location is not an overlay.
+We could make `nupm` itself an overlay that adds itself as a command.

 There are several approaches:
 * bootstrap using shell script sourced from web (like rustup)